Dijon Mustard Powder: 7 Proven Ways to Transform Your Cooking

 The Lowdown on Dijon Mustard Powder

-Dijon Mustard Powder is made from ground brown or black mustard seeds, often mixed with ingredients like vinegar, salt, and sometimes white wine (hello, France!).
-Unlike its ready-to-spread cousin, this powdered form is shelf-stable, versatile, and perfect for adding depth to everything from marinades to sauces.
+Dijon Mustard Powder is made from ground brown or black mustard seeds, often mixed with vinegar, salt, and sometimes white wine.
+Unlike its ready-to-spread cousin, this powdered form delivers shelf-stable versatility with a 2-3 year pantry life—no refrigeration needed—making it ideal for precise flavor control in any recipe.

 Type Texture Flavor Profile Best Use